Step by Step Guide to Completing a Thesis/Capstone Project

-- Once the committee has approved your proposal, the Phase II: Proposal Approval Form, verifying the topic has been approved, must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).
+- Once the committee has approved your proposal, the Phase II: Modification Form, verifying the topic has been approved, must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).

 Once the proposal has been approved, the student may need to register for the second research course if applicable.
 If there is no research course for the student's program and all other coursework has been completed, the student must register for Continuous Enrollment (this is done through the Office of the Registrar) and must continue to register for Continuous Enrollment until the thesis/capstone project is completed.

 - While working on the thesis/capstone project research and writing, the student should consult regularly with the thesis/capstone project chair and possibly need to share drafts with all members of the thesis/capstone project committee.
 No grade will be awarded for thesis/capstone project until the thesis/capstone project has been approved by the committee.

 - Depending on the student's timeline, a Graduate Application for Degree must be submitted by the deadline (see Graduation Deadlines link to the left) during the semester in which the student anticipates graduating.